 As part of our real estate digital marketing services for Realtors, investors and developers, I have worked with a lot of real estate professionals.
 I personally know many professionals who buy links from other websites without fully realizing the implication of this Blackhat SEO strategy.
 In my opinion, it’s better not to build any backlinks (instead, you should focus on creating more cornerstone content), rather than buying them and running the risk of a Google penalty.
 There is no denying the fact that if done correctly, link building actually pays off.
 However, it’s best to avoid blackhat backlink tactics.

-Here is the latest Google update (goes into effect March 1, 2020) that you should know about if you are building backlinks to improve the ranking of your real estate content (I will also discuss some of the best ways to build real estate backlinks in 2020):
+Here is the latest Google update (went into effect March 1, 2020) that you should know about if you are building backlinks to improve the ranking of your real estate content (I will also discuss some of the best ways to build real estate backlinks in 2022):

 Latest Google Update: Rel= “sponsored”, Rel= “ugc”

 There are different types of links including nofollow, and dofollow.
 The type of link your web pages get from other websites determines how effective it would be from the SEO point of view.
 For example, a nofollow link to your real estate website doesn’t pass any significant SEO juice.